Variety: 100% Tempranillo.

 Decanting is recommended due to its complexity.

-Intense cherry red, deep intensity, clean and bright.
+An evolution in style.
+Intense cherry red, medium-high layer, clean and bright.

-Toasted sesame oil, star anise, roasted red pepper, paprika, liquorice, red beetroot, rosemary, vanilla.
 Chocolate Bread.
-Dark chocolate alone or with spices, mint, eucalyptus.
-Burgos black pudding.
-Landjäger, Gyozas or dumplings.
+High cocoa percentage chocolate alone or with spices, mint, eucalyptus.
+Burgos blood sausage.
+Landjäger, gyozas or dumplings.

-Red fish: Almadraba tuna, salmon, trout, king, viceroy, red mullet, red mullet, bream, octopus, scorpion fish.
-Seafood: red prawns from Denia, carabineros, large shrimps…
+Red or blue oily fish: almadraba tuna, wild salmon, trout, king, viceroy, red mullet, red mullet, octopus, scorpion fish, grouper, sardines, anchovies, mackerel, permit, horse mackerel and emperor.
+In Seafood: carabineros, lobster or blue lobster.

-Flavoured mushrooms and fungi: matsutake mushrooms, morels, boletus, white and black truffles.
+Flavored mushrooms and fungi: matsutake mushrooms, morels, boletus, white and black truffles.
+Fried noodles, sautéed rice.

 REGÍSTRATE Y RECIBIRÁS 10% DTO.
 PARA TU PRIMERA COMPRA